KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 veils the guiding tone,
 and dulls the clarion voice.

-As a being declines into dissonance,
+As a being moves declivously into dissonance,
 its harmonic signal weakens.
 **Ego**, **fear**, **craving**, and **delusion**
 twist the compass — and call it freedom.